Although Hot and Sour Soup is not an Italian recipe — it’s a great soup to make during this cold weather.

 - Soak black mushrooms for 20 minutes in 1 cup of chicken stock.
 I use a French press to keep the mushroom submerged in the liquid.

-- In a Dutch oven or deep pot saute the diced celery in the 2 tablespoons sesame oil until soft.
-Add the green onions and saute for 15 seconds pour the broth and reserved liquids into the pot and bring to a boil.
+- In a Dutch oven or deep pot sauté the diced celery in the 1 ½ tablespoons sesame oil until soft.
+Add the green onions and sauté for 15 seconds.
+Add the bamboo shoots and water chestnuts.

 Notes